apptainer/singularity-userdocs/environment_and_metadata.rst

 -  **runscript**: The commands in this file will be executed when the container is invoked with the ``run`` command or called as an executable.
-For legacy purposes there is a symbolic link called ``/singularity`` that points to this file.
+For legacy purposes there is a symbolic link called ``/apptainer`` that points to this file.

 -  **runscript.help**: Contains the description that was added in the ``%help`` section.

--  **Singularity**: This is the definition file that was used to generate the container.
-If more than 1 definition file was used to generate the container additional Singularity files will appear in numeric order in a sub-directory called ``bootstrap_history``.
+-  **apptainer**: This is the definition file that was used to generate the container.
+If more than 1 definition file was used to generate the container additional apptainer files will appear in numeric order in a sub-directory called ``bootstrap_history``.

 -  **startscript**: The commands in this file will be executed when the